 Sources:

-1. Invest India and Make in India accessed on January 25, 2022
+1. Invest India and Make in India, accessed on 5 April 2024

-2. Report on Production Linked Incentive Scheme for Large Scale Mobile and Component Manufacturing by Ministry of Electronics & Information Technology, Government of India, September 2021
+2. Report on Production Linked Incentive Scheme for Large Scale Mobile and Component Manufacturing by Ministry of Electronics & Information Technology, Government of India, September 2021, accessed on 5 April 2024

-4. Production Linked Incentive Scheme for Food Processing Industry accessed on February 3, 2022
+5. Production Linked Incentive Scheme for Food Processing Industry, accessed on 5 April 2024

-5. Nine PLI schemes have been approved by the cabinet so far, Ministry of Commerce & Industry, 07 APR 2021
+6. Nine PLI schemes have been approved by the cabinet so far, Ministry of Commerce & Industry, accessed on 5 April 2024

-Guidance note to readers: We have relied on secondary sources which are considered reliable but have not independently verified the data.
-KPMG shall not be liable and/ or responsible for any reliance placed on the content of the website.
+Note to readers: We have relied on secondary sources, which are considered reliable, but have not independently verified the data.
+KPMG shall not be liable and/or responsible for any reliance placed on the content of the website.